charles1614/spark/docs/spark-standalone.md

 * This will become a table of contents (this text will be scraped).
 {:toc}

-In addition to running on the Mesos or YARN cluster managers, Spark also provides a simple standalone deploy mode.
+In addition to running on the Mesos or YARN cluster managers, Spark also provides a simple standalone org.apache.spark.blaze.deploy mode.
 You can launch a standalone cluster either manually, by starting a master and workers by hand, or use our provided [launch scripts](#cluster-launch-scripts).
 It is also possible to run these daemons on a single machine for testing.

 # Security